Working with Binary Logs¶

 binary log position to which a backup corresponds, so you can use it

-to set up new replication slaves or perform point-in-time recovery.
+to set up new replication replicas or perform point-in-time recovery.

 Finding the Binary Log Position¶